- S.C.P.M., Stanford Center for Professional Development, Stanford University, 2014

-Dr. Eduardo M. Sosa research interests include applied research on rapidly deployable structures for protection of underground civil infrastructure against natural disasters or man-made threats.
+Dr. Sosa’s research interests include the development and implementation of rapidly deployable membrane structures for the protection and resilience of transportation infrastructure, with expertise in structural design, material testing, evaluation of prototypes at multiple scales, finite element simulations as well as on the transition from experimental prototypes to field implementation.
 He has been Project Coordinator, Co-Principal Investigator, and he is currently Principal Investigator of the Resilient Tunnel Project (RTP) sponsored by the US Department of Homeland Security Science and Technology (DHS S&T) and Pacific North West National Laboratory (PNNL).
-Dr. Sosa’s current research work includes the development and implementation of rapidly deployable membrane structures for the protection of transportation infrastructure.
-He developed expertise in the structural design, material testing, evaluation of prototypes at multiple scales, finite element computational simulations as well as in the transition from experimental prototypes to the field implementation.
-Dr. Sosa also conducts research on the stability of thin-walled structures subjected to extreme loads, advanced materials, and resilience of critical civil infrastructure.
-Dr. Sosa collaborates with researchers at the Department of Mining and Industrial Extension at WVU on the development of training programs for the implementation of proximity detection systems for underground mining mobile haulage equipment.
+Dr. Sosa has conducted research on the stability of thin-walled structures subjected to extreme loads.
+Dr. Sosa also collaborates with researchers at the Department of Mining and Industrial Extension at WVU.

 - Finite Element Modeling and Computational Applied Mechanics